All work

 A map you actually want to open

 DC Map is a 3D interactive map of Washington D.C. designed to be fun to use rather than purely functional.
-The core idea: what if you could explore the city from your browser the way you'd explore a game world?
+What if you could explore the city from your browser the way you'd explore a game world?
 Discover landmarks, learn about museums, fly over the National Mall, watch the trees change color with the seasons.

 The map uses Mapbox GL JS with 3D building extrusions.
 Real elevation data, real building geometry, rendered with a slightly stylized aesthetic that makes it feel designed rather than like a raw satellite view.
 You can zoom, pan, rotate, and tilt freely.
 The whole screen is the map.